ewalshe8/ba-media-company/README.md

 **Sample Output:** This scatter plot shows that just because there is a large budget does it mean that there will be larger number of conversions.
 It can be seen from the graph that Ninetendo had a budget less than 10% of Lever Brows' and still had the same number of conversions.
 This graph should show users to watch for outliers in the analysis of future datasets.

+## Conclusion

+- The project overall is a template as well as an automated process in analysing data for a media company.
+- It is imperative before analysis, that the data is imported, joined and transformed appropriately.
+- Analysis begins with variation, whereby individual variables are analysed.
+This gives us an understanding of the dataset and gives us an idea of what variables we want to compare.
+- During covariation, we look out for how the amount of impressions affected the amount of clicks and conversions.
+We tie this into what campaigns had the most traction, who advertised them and how big a role if any did the budget play in their success.
+- We also take into account that all datasets applied to this template are individual, and certain parts of the code may have to be altered to accomodate this.